aridhia/sas-to-csv/README.md

 # SAS to CSV

-Script to convert SAS files to CSV files for upload into FAIR.
+Script to convert SAS files to CSV files for upload into [Aridhia DRE FAIR Data Services](https://www.aridhia.com/fair-data-services/).

 ## Usage